Name: Bharat Wankhade

 Theme: Education/ Skill development

-Goal of the project: Icchya has been active in advocating for the disabled in Nepal.
+Goal of the project: Ichhya has been active in advocating for the disabled in Nepal.
 She sees the need to empower single women with disabilities like herself.
-She wants to establish a safe space that offers psycho-social, legal and rehabilitative support mechanisms to single women with disabilities, to help them overcome discrimination and find their own voice in society.
+Her organisation Pahichan-Nepal offers a safe space that offers psycho-social, skill development, health, employment, legal and rehabilitative support mechanisms for single and marginalized women with disabilities.
+This will help them overcome discrimination, find their own voice in society and to live respected and dignified life with self-identity.

 Name: Nurul Kabir